 Graduates said to be ill-prepared for shifting accounting landscape

-forex copier Both men agreed that the best way to plug the gap is for employers and industry leaders to step up and provide training, or as Mr Hilton suggested, overhaul the university curriculum.
+binary option or forex Both men agreed that the best way to plug the gap is for employers and industry leaders to step up and provide training, or as Mr Hilton suggested, overhaul the university curriculum.

 demo binarie “The accounting profession is no different to any other profession.
 It will be disrupted,” he said.

 http://kitzmann-architekten.de/?slava=was-ist-eine-bin%C3%A4re-option&013=c7 was ist eine binäre option “I really challenge anyone to say that automation is not going to turn our industry upside down.”